strontian/longleaf-relay/README.md

 exampleClient.publishString(toPublish, channelName);
 ```

-Java objects can be encoded as JSON and sent as messages, a power way to build sophisticated client behavior:
+Java objects can be encoded as JSON and sent as messages, a powerful way to build sophisticated client behavior:
 ```java
 ExampleMessage toPublish = new ExampleMessage("exampleString1", "exampleString2");
 exampleClient.publishObject(toPublish, channelName);